aaron3238/chatserver/README.txt

 reading from sockets, and writing to sockets, integrating the appropriate error-checking required for each of those tasks in each function

+chatlog.txt: Contains all the messages sent to the server as well as well the clients connected and disconnected.

+No makefile was required because Python doesn’t require compilation

 Responsibility Matrix: